lucasnorruva/NorruvaMVP6/workspace/docs/cbam-pathway-concepts.md

 ## How DPPs Support CBAM Compliance

 - **Data Collection:** DPPs can act as a central repository for manufacturers to input and update emissions data throughout the product lifecycle, especially at the manufacturing gate.
+The Norruva platform includes fields like `productDetails.carbonFootprint` and `compliance.euCustomsData.cbamGoodsIdentifier`.
 - **Supply Chain Transparency:** For complex products, DPPs can help trace embedded emissions through the supply chain by linking component DPPs.
 - **Verification & Auditability:** Verifiable Credentials (VCs) within or linked to the DPP can provide trusted attestations for emissions data and carbon prices paid, potentially simplifying verification for CBAM declarants and authorities.
 - **Standardization:** DPPs can promote standardized reporting formats for emissions data, aligning with CBAM requirements.